Norton Rose Fulbright LLP

 Key industry sectors

 Andrew Williams is a banking and finance lawyer based in London.
-He focuses on corporate finance and asset finance in a broad range of sectors, including: aviation; shipping; rail; and offshore oil and gas, with a particular focus on the shipping industry.
+He focuses on corporate finance and asset finance in a broad range of sectors, including aviation, rail, and offshore oil and gas, with a particular focus on the shipping industry.

-Before joining the firm, Andy worked at a magic circle law firm in London for nearly ten years, where he gained extensive experience of advising on a broad range of financing transactions, including: corporate finance; asset finance; debt capital markets (including securitisation); restructurings; and derivatives.
+Before joining the firm, Andy worked at a magic circle law firm in London for nearly ten years, where he gained extensive experience of advising on a broad range of financing transactions, including corporate finance, asset finance, debt capital markets (including securitization), restructurings and derivatives.

 Andy has spent time on secondment at a leading Norwegian law firm and has particular experience of advising on transactions in the Nordic region.